The Complete Guide to Transaction Monitoring System 2024: Everything to Know About Transaction Monitoring Software Tools

 Anti-fraud departments are overseen by CROs (or chief risk officers).
 In contrast, a CCO (or chief compliance officer) manages the AML transaction monitoring department.
 While both departments perform similar duties, they are often structured differently.

-Both departments determine patterns that lead to fraud and money laundering.
+Both departments monitor patterns that lead to fraud and money laundering.
 Each has a system to investigate and notify the financial institution when red flags alert the system.
 However, the red flags and rules to generate them can be different.

-What Does AML Transaction Monitoring Detect?
+What Do AML Transaction Monitoring Tools Detect?

 As mentioned before, transaction monitoring is a process used by financial organizations to monitor all events associated with customers' accounts.
 This practice includes monitoring all buying patterns and the money flowing in and out of the accounts.